-LSC proposes to add a definition of the term "advice and counsel" as that term appears in proposed section 1611.9, Retainer Agreements.
-Under the proposed definition, "advice and counsel" would be defined as limited legal assistance that involves the review of information relevant to the client's legal problem(s) and counseling the client on the relevant law or action(s) to take to address the legal problem(s).
-LSC anticipates that advice and counsel would generally be characterized by a one-time or very short term relationship between the attorney and the client.
+LSC is adding a definition of the term "advice and counsel" as that term appears in proposed section 1611.9, Retainer Agreements.
+Under the new definition, "advice and counsel" is defined as limited legal assistance that involves the review of information relevant to the client's legal problem(s) and counseling the client on the relevant law or action(s) to take to address the legal problem(s).
 Advice and counsel does not encompass drafting of documents or making third-party contacts on behalf of the client.
 Thus, for example, advising a client of what notice a landlord is required to provide to a tenant before evicting the tenant would fall under "advice and counsel," but making a phone call to a landlord to prevent the landlord from evicting a tenant would not be considered "advice and counsel."
+Several commenters specifically supported this proposed definition, and no commenters opposed the proposed definition.
+Accordingly, LSC adopts the definition as proposed.